MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

   <img src="media/windowsnetworkstack-simple.png">
 </figure>

 The first time the docker engine runs, it will create a default NAT network, 'nat', which uses an internal vSwitch and a Windows component named `WinNAT`.
-If there are any pre-existing external vSwitches on the host which were created through PowerShell or Hyper-V Manager, they will also be available to Docker using the *transparent* network driver and can be seen when you run the ``docker network ls`` command
+If there are any pre-existing external vSwitches on the host which were created through PowerShell or Hyper-V Manager, they will also be available to Docker using the *transparent* network driver and can be seen when you run the ``docker network ls`` command.

 <figure>
   <img src="media/docker-network-ls.png">